noidexe/Enjin-Coin-Documentation/docs/cloud_platform.md

 }
 ```

 You will need a name, description and a link to a hosted image for your app.
 You should get the App ID in the response if it was successful.
 You can now use this App ID in your `X-App-Id` cookie.
+See **Authenticating your Requests** for info about setting this cookie.

 ## Linking Your Wallet

-Every user for your app requires an App Identity which is used to hold the user's unique wallet address and links the user to your app.
+Every user for your app requires an app identity which links users to your app,
+along with their unique wallet address.

 Identities are distinct from user ids, and are a way to decouple users from wallet
 addresses.
 Identities are either linked, or unlinked.
 If they are linked, they